Technology-Notes/kiemlicz-util-wiki/Terminal.md

 # Terminal/Console
 Execution environment for applications.
+Provided by the kernel.
+Usually provides the hardware (keyboard).

 Exposes text buffer.
 Only one application runs in foreground (this application "owns" keyboard/mouse).

 # Shell
 Application.
+The command interpreter.

 Uses terminal, exposes OS functionality for user (via commands).
 Allows configuration of execution environment (via variables)
 # Environment variables